Connection: Space Delta 6 Guardians embrace community mindset

 |0

-This work, Connection: Space Delta 6 Guardians embrace community mindset [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Connection: Space Delta 6 Guardians embrace community mindset, by Keefer Patterson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.